unexpectedjs/unexpected/documentation/assertions/array-like/to-be-non-empty.md

 ---
 title: to be non-empty
 ---
-Asserts that an array is empty.
+Asserts that an array (or array-like object) is empty.

 Aliases: `not to be empty`